 Residential RN-DDP: The residential registered nurse (RN)--DDP performs clinical and non-clinical duties as assigned.
 Maintains all medical regulatory and compliance issues for the individuals served by AARC.
 Maintains compliance with all state and federal policies and procedures.

-Residential Licensed Practical Nurse-HRST: The licensed practical nurse (LPN) performs clinical and non-clinical duties as assigned.
+Licensed Practical Nurse (LPN): The LPN will perform clinincal and non-clinical duties as assigned.
 Maintains all medical regulatory and compliance issues for the individuals served by AARC.
 Maintains compliance with all state and federal policies and procedures.